 Rationale for the materiality benchmark applied

-We chose profit before tax, changes in reserves for general banking risks and extraordinary income and expense as the benchmark because, in our view, it is the benchmark against which the performance of the Raiffeisen Group is most commonly measured, and it is a generally accepted benchmark for materiality purposes.
+We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Raiffeisen Group is most commonly measured, and it is a generally accepted benchmark for materiality purposes.

-We agreed with the Audit Committee of the Board of Directors that we would report to them misstatements above CHF 3.7 million identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit and Risk Committee of the Board of Directors that we would report to them misstatements above CHF 5.8 million identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.

 Report on key audit matters based on the circular 1/2015 of the Federal Audit Oversight Authority

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 Valuation of loans to customers (amounts due from customers and mortgage loans)

 The primary income source of the Raiffeisen Group is its interest rate business.
 In this respect, it is involved in both the traditional mortgage business and the commercial loans business.

 We consider the valuation of loans to customers as a key audit manner as such loans represent the largest single asset category by value on the consolidated balance sheet at 79 % (prior year: 79 %).
 In addition, judgement is required to assess the valuation and the amount of any impairment.

 In particular, we focussed on the following points: